Migrational aspects Social inclusion Youth

 Added value

-At local/ national level it is expected that the Newcomers@Work project will exert a significant impact on the provisions and services targeted and directed at young NEET migrants and refugees in Portugal, Romania, Greece, two regions of Poland, Italy and Luxembourg.
+At local and national level, the Newcomers@Work project was expected to exert a significant impact on provisions and services targeted at young NEET migrants and refugees in Portugal, Romania, Greece, two regions of Poland, Italy and Luxembourg.

-The challenges the project addresses and trascend national borders.
-The project’s approach, supported by multilingual results and well-targeted dissemination activities with a clear European dimension can have an impact at European level since it will provide solutions to a common problem.
+The challenges addressed by the project went beyond national borders.
+The project’s approach, supported by multilingual results and well-targeted dissemination activities with a clear European dimension, had the potential to generate impact at European level, as it provided solutions to a common problem.

 • Tailor-made curriculum for youth workers working with young refugee/migrants’ NEETs: development of four modules (1.
 The Needs of the NEETs; 2.
 Language and Digital Skills for Employability; 3.
 Soft/Life Skills for Employability; 4.
 Creating synergies and facilitate the delivery of learning) catered to support the training needs of youth professionals to effectively handle issues related to the employment and integration of newly arrived migrants.